Using Liquid Organic Fertilizer: Grow Mats For Microgreens, Part 2

 The test will also confirm the results from Part 1 of this series.

 The four trays are from left to right, Terrafibre, HM soil, Terrafibre, HM soil.
-The two left trays will be watered with Ocean Solution, the two right trays with plain tap water.
+The two left trays will be watered with Ocean Solution, and the two right trays with plain tap water.

 We Use These Microgreen Trays